gerardroche/gerardroche.github.io/_posts/2023-05-16-neovintageous-mapping-sublime-text-commands.md

 ![Sublime Text Console logging](/assets/2023-05-16-enable-console-logging-2.webp)

 Sublime Text will log the command and all necessary parameters to create a mapping.
-For example, when you run **Menu &gt; Goto &gt; Goto Symbol**, Sublime Text will print:
+For example, when you run **Menu → Goto → Goto Symbol**, Sublime Text will print:

 ```
 command: show_overlay {"overlay": "goto", "text": "@"}